THANK YOU NHS!

 RUSI has produced a number of landmark publications on proliferation finance with relevance for both financial institutions and government stakeholders.

-- Conducted workshops and works closely with governments, industry associations and the private sector in Europe, Africa and Southeast Asia to strengthen efforts to counter proliferation finance.
+- Supporting governments, industry associations and the private sector globally to strengthen efforts to counter proliferation finance.

 - Frequently presenting our research at international conferences and summits around the world.